Skip to content

 Credit: Catalina Gaitán

 Across from the Legacy Emanuel Medical Center is a small park with a big history.
-Dawson Park is a 2 acre (1 hectare) park that functioned as an unofficial town square for the surrounding African American community and was the epicenter of many political and social movements — like civil rights marches.
+Dawson Park is a 2-acre (1 ha) park that functioned as an unofficial town square for the surrounding Black community and was the epicenter of many political and social movements, including civil rights marches.
 With a restored 120-year-old gazebo and a splash pad, this park is a great place to enjoy the summer while learning about the history of the surrounding neighborhood.

 Neighborhoods, Tours & Itineraries